frankt716/cse-191-fall23/rec02.lagda.md

 Assigning meanings to proposition letters is where we have a bit more freedom.
 We would assign true to is-raining on a rainy day, and false on a sunny day.
-Similarly, we would assign true to is-wednesday on Wednesday, and false on all other days.
+Similarly, we would assign true to is-wednesday on a Wednesday, and false on all other days.

-Since there are 2 proposition letters, there are 4 possible configurations.
+Since there are 2 proposition letters, there are 4 possible *models*.

 |     | is-raining | is-wednesday |
 | --- | ---------- | ------------ |